 Many people don't realize that the aerobic system contributes to the early part of anaerobic intervals.
 But it does!
 When you perform repeated bouts of intense exercise, there is a shift toward greater aerobic energy contribution.

-This study shows that you should gain some aerobic fitness adaptations when you train with sport-specific intervals (refer to issue #31 for more information on interval training).
+This study shows that you should gain some aerobic fitness adaptations when you train with sport-specific intervals.
 In theory, this type of training should best prepare you for repeated bouts of intense exercise (such as repeated downhill ski runs).

 As for exercise efficiency, you should train as specifically as possible to your event.
 Unfortunately, that can be difficult for skiers, but that's why the "Ski Crouch" is in your program.
 Conclusion: Hit your intervals hard, rest hard, and improve specifically to your sport!